-due Wed Sep 29 ... but best if do relevant questions after each lecture
+due Fri Apr 6 ... but best if do relevant questions after each lecture

 First install audacity onto your laptop and make sure you can record a sound, play it back.
 See our Software page for help.
+Please do this before Tues X-hour, since then you can bring your laptop and try it out in class.

-- 1. (a) If t expresses time in seconds, what is the period of the signal f(t) = frac(400t)? (recall frac means fractional part) - (b) For this signal it is true that f(t + 0.01) = f(t) for all t.
-Explain whether this means its period must then be 0.01 sec. - (c) What is the period, and frequency, of the signal $\sin(400t)$? - (d) Compare the frequency ratio 3:2 to that given by 7 equal-tempered semitones, and express their difference both as a percentage error (e.g. 999 Hz is 0.1% flat relative to 1000 Hz), and in cents.
-[Hint: divide the two ratios to give a ratio very close to 1, work with this] - 2.
-Given the modern A4 of 440 Hz, compute the frequencies of the following notes using equal-tempered tuning (give them to 3 significant digits): F6 (the soprano top F in Mozart's The Magic Flute), C4 (careful-is this below or above A4?), the famous low Eb1 that opens Wagner's Ring Cycle. - 3.
-Find which (equal-tempered, modern) note names the following frequencies are nearest, and express how out of tune they are from these notes, in cents. - (a) Handel's 'A4' tuning fork from 18th century which still survives and is tuned to 422.5 Hz (no, it didn't drift). - (b) The 'interference' hum you might hear at 50 Hz due to an electrical system, in Europe (in the US it's 60 Hz). - 4.
-Download Mystery Sound 1 from the HW page. - (a) Find the two main component frequencies as accurately as you can using audacity.
-[Hint: Analyse → Plot Spectrum, make it fill the screen, use the Log scale, and choose the longest transform length 16384. audacity suggests note names ... but you have no idea how far off they are]. - (b) Express them as notes in the equal-tempered system with tuning errors from these notes in cents. - (c) Compute their frequency ratio, and convert it to a musical interval.
-The ratio is close to one involving small integers-which ones? - (d) BONUS: Do some detective work and explain what this (becoming less) familiar sound is, and why it is not as familiar as usual... - 5.
+- 1. (a) What is the period, and frequency, of the signal frac(100t)? (you may assume t is measured in seconds, and frac means fractional part) - (b) What is the period, and frequency, of the signal $\sin(100t)$? - (c) Compare the frequency ratio 3:2 to that given by 7 equal-tempered semitones.
+Express their difference both as a percentage error (e.g. 999 Hz is 0.1% flat relative to 1000 Hz), and in cents. - Given the modern A4 of 440 Hz, compute the frequencies of the following notes using equal-tempered tuning: C4 (careful: this is the first C below A4), A1, D#3, F6 (the soprano top F in Mozart's The Magic Flute). - 3.
+Find which (equal-tempered, modern) note names the following frequencies are nearest, and express how out of tune they are from these notes, in cents. - (a) Handel's 'A4' tuning fork from 18th century which still survives and is tuned to 422.5 Hz (no, it didn't drift). - (b) 256 Hz (which was proposed by scientists in 1939 as a standard for C4 [why, do you think?], and rejected, thankfully) - (c) The 'interference' hum you sometimes hear at 60 Hz due to our AC electrical system. - 4.
+Download Mystery Sound 1 from the HW page. - (a) Find the (couple of main) component frequencies as accurately as you can using audacity.
+[Hint: make spectrum fill the screen, use Log and the longest transform length 16384. audacity suggests note names but you have no idea how far off they are]. - (b) Express them as notes in the equal-tempered system with tuning errors from these notes in cents. - (c) Roughly what musical interval do these frequencies produce?
+The interval is close to one involving small integers-which ones? - (d) BONUS: Do some detective work and explain what this familiar sound is and why it is not as familiar as usual... - 5.
 Five functions, which we can interpret as pressure vs time, are given below either as a graph or a formula.
 State which (and there may be none, or more than one) of them are... - (a) Decreasing in amplitude and in frequency - (b) Getting louder but at constant pitch (ignore any subtle pitch-loudness perception issues for now!) - (c) Increasing in pitch but not in amplitude - (d) Decreasing amplitude but at constant frequency